 If you think only about handling biological data, it tends to be on the extensive side.
-For example, the human genome is about 3×10^9 nucleotides long, so even at only 1 byte per nucleotide (i.e., letter), this runs to about 3 GB worth of data.
-In our own database in the lab, we have about 1300 fully sequenced genomes, encoding about 4 million distinct genes.
+For example, the human genome is about $3x10^9$ nucleotides long, so even at only 1 byte per nucleotide (i.e., letter), this runs to about 3 GB worth of data.
+In one of our various databases in the lab, we have about 1300 fully sequenced genomes, encoding about 4 million distinct genes.
 These are mostly bacterial genomes, which are smaller, so all of this takes up a bit under 10 GB worth of disk space.
-Nonetheless, handling data in a convenient and fast manner is often a practical necessity.
-The typical bioinformatics group will store its data in a relational database (for example, using the MySQL database system, whose main attractions are that it is simple to use and completely free) and then do most analyses in Python, Perl, R, or even C++.
-We won't spend time talking about MySQL, C++, etc., but will spend the next 2 lectures giving an introduction to Python.
+Other of our various collections of data occupy ~60 TB (terabytes) of disk space.
+Obviously, handling data in a convenient and fast manner is often a practical necessity.
+A typical bioinformatics group might store its data in a relational database (for example, using the MySQL database system, whose main attractions are that it is simple to use and completely free) and will do most analyses in Python, Perl, R, or even C++.
+We won't spend time talking about MySQL, C++, etc., but will spend the next few lectures giving an introduction to Python.
 This way, you get (1) at least a flavor for the language, and (2) we can introduce the basics of algorithms.